WordPress introduced its multisite feature back in 2010 in WordPress 3.0. It replaced the older WordPress multi-site system.

-This is how a multisite network will look like.
+This is what a multisite network will look like.

 Pros of using a Multisite Network

-- Admins with own capabilities can be arranged.
+- Admins with their own capabilities can be arranged.

 - With just one download, you can install plugins and themes on multiple sites.

-- Managing updates become a lot easier.
+- Managing updates becomes a lot easier.
 All you need to do is update your WordPress, plugins, or themes with a single installation.